containerd/nerdctl/docs/testing/tools.md

 Note that unlike a `test.Case`, a group cannot define properties inherited by subtests, nor `Setup` or `Cleanup` routines.

+Also note that a group ALWAYS run in parallel with other tests at the same level.

 - if you just have a bunch of subtests you want to run, put them in a `test.Group`
 - if you want to have a global setup, or otherwise set a common property first for your subtests, use a `test.Case` with `SubTests`